NullandKale/dnd-setting/Calavan/TheHarvestFestival.md

 # The Harvest Festival

 Once a year on November 30th the harvest festival takes place.
 A day of tournaments, concerts, and celebrations.
-Culminating in the rebirth ceremony, where a yearly gift from the druids of brightwood refuel the spring pact.
+Culminating in the regrowth ceremony, where a yearly gift from the druids of brightwood refuel the spring pact.

 The Adventurers College runs the tournament, with a few of the instructors running the individual contests.